Generic Name: fingolimod (fin GOE li mod)

 What other drugs will affect Gilenya?

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Gilenya, especially:
+Gilenya can cause a serious heart problem, especially if you use certain medicines at the same time, including antibiotics, antidepressants, heart rhythm medicine, antipsychotic medicines, and medicines to treat cancer, malaria, HIV or AIDS.
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Gilenya.

 More about Gilenya (fingolimod)